McDonnell Douglas DC-9: Series 10

 The Series 10 has an overall length of 104.4 ft, a fuselage length of 92.1 ft, a passenger-cabin length of 60 ft, and a wingspan of 89.4 ft.

 The Series 10 was offered with the 14000 lbf-thrust JT8D-1 and JT8D-7.
 All versions of the DC-9 are equipped with an AlliedSignal (Garrett) GTCP85 APU, located in the aft fuselage.
 The Series 10, as with all later versions of the DC-9, is equipped with a two-crew analog flightdeck.

 The Series 14 was originally certificated with an MTOW of 85700 lb, but subsequent options offered increases to 86,300 and 90700 lb.
 The aircraft's MLW in all cases is 81700 lb.
-The Series 14 has a fuel capacity of 3,693 US gallons (with the 907 US gal centre section fuel).
+The Series 14 has a fuel capacity of 3,693 usgal (with the 907 USgal centre section fuel).
 The Series 15, certificated on January 21, 1966, is physically identical to the Series 14 but has an increased MTOW of 90700 lb.
 Typical range with 50 passengers and baggage is 950 nmi, increasing to 1278 nmi at long-range cruise.
 Range with maximum payload is 600 nmi, increasing to 1450 nmi with full fuel.

 The aircraft is fitted with a passenger door in the port forward fuselage, and a service door/emergency exit is installed opposite.
 An airstair installed below the front passenger door was available as an option as was an airstair in the tailcone.
 This also doubled as an emergency exit.
 Available with either two or four overwing exits, the DC-9-10 can seat up to a maximum certified exit limit of 109 passengers.
 Typical all-economy layout is 90 passengers, and 72 passengers in a more typical mixed-class layout with 12 first and 60 economy-class passengers.

 All versions of the DC-9 are equipped with a tricycle undercarriage, featuring a twin nose unit and twin main units.